Disease & Vaccine Information

 ABRYSVO pre-licensing clinical trials were conducted during the COVID-19 pandemic when rates of RSV illness had significantly decreased, and result in differences between reported efficacy and effectiveness of the vaccine when in use during a season when RSV is circulating at a higher rate.

-This vaccine is assumed to offer persistent protection for 7 months but is no longer effective by 24 months.
+This vaccine is assumed to offer persistent protection for 7 months but is not considered to have any effectiveness by 24 months.

 Pfizer reports that the vaccine efficacy in infants born from mothers who received the RSV vaccine during the third trimester of pregnancy was 57.1 percent at 90 days after birth, but waned to 51.3 percent at 180 days and 41 percent at 360 days.
 Vaccine efficacy for severe RSV was reported at 81.8 percent at 90 days after birth, but waned to 69.4 percent at 180 days.
 Vaccine efficacy related to hospitalizations were reported to be 67.7 percent at 90 days after birth, but waned to 33.3 percent at 360 days.